Customer feedback is pivotal to the better customer experience.

 Leverage your feedback process to increase customer loyalty:

 Think outside in.
 Brands that adopt an outside-in or a customer-centric approach to feedback will always remain relevant to customers.
-The best illustration of this is Jeff Bezos’ “empty chair” for the customer, at marketing meetings.
-This posturing to keep the customer central to marketing efforts, is backed and qualified by in-depth analysis of not just buying trends; but extends to customer support requests and complaints, which are diligently acted on or made good, respectively.
+A good example is Jeff Bezos’ “empty chair” for the customer, at marketing meetings.
+This posturing to keep the customer central to marketing efforts, is backed and qualified by in-depth analysis of not just buying trends; but extends to customer support requests and complaints, which are diligently acted on.
 It is this feedback that decides what direction the brand will take with its services.
 A case in point is how in the last year, Bezos has taken Amazon closer to customers in a real-time sense.

-With physical stores in prime locations, customers can now get up close to products they are looking to buy while the brand’s need to engage with their customers in a real and tangible way, is met.
-These personal interactions add value to metrics.
-It is this customer-centric or outside-in approach that keeps Amazon ahead of all others in the online shopping district.
+With physical stores on the ground, customers can now get up close to products that interest them, even as the brand can engage with customers in person.
+These interactions add value to metrics keeping Amazon ahead of others in the online shopping district.

 Respect your customers for choosing your brand.
 Relationships based on mutual respect can withstand anything.
 This is true of customer relationships too.
 Your brand will benefit if you go beyond loyalty points, freebies, and discounts to engage with your customers and show them you care.